yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Dynamic secrets are generated on-demand.
 They are not stored or managed for an extended period, which significantly reduces the risk of exposure to malicious actors
 - Revoking a lease does not delete the actual secret data, but it prevents any further access to it
 - The PKI (Public Key Infrastructure) secret engine provides management of X.509 certificates, PKI allows for the secure storage of private keys, PKI automates certificate issuance and renewal
-- `min_decryption_version` is a configuration parameter in Transit SE that specifies the minimum version of ciphertext allowed to be decrypted data
 - you can define 'sealType', 'storage backend', 'cluster name' in the configuration file
 - Telemetry: metrics, Logs (memory and CPU usage): event actions
 - Cubbyhole provides a personal secret storage space for each authenticated user